Intrinsically-Disordered/TBD/doc/user_stories.md

 Technician: Tells model to train on the dataset.

-ML: Creates a new network which can be saved for future use.
+ML: Access dataset stored on GitHub.
+Creates a new network which can be saved for future use.